GovTechSG/techpass-user-docs/docs/reset-security-verification-for-wog-account.md

 # Reset MFA for WOG account

-TechPass users whose TechPass Login ID is the same as their organisational email address need to reset their TechPass MFA if they have:
+If your TechPass Login ID is the same as your organisational email address, you have a WOG account and you need to reset your TechPass MFA if you have:

-- Changed their mobile phone.
+- Changed or lost your mobile phone.
-- Lost their mobile phone.
 - Deleted the Authenticator app from the mobile phone or unable to access the app on your phone.

 ## Prerequisites